-IX.
+IV.
 Monitoring and Policy Review

 Monitoring.
-The National Healthy Kids Here Committee listed above will ensure compliance with established IDEA Cincinnati's nutrition and physical activity wellness policies.
-The School designee or Principal will ensure compliance with those policies in their school and will report on the school's compliance to the National Healthy Kids Here Committee.
+The National Healthy Kids Here Committee listed above will ensure compliance with established IDEA's nutrition and physical activity wellness policies.
+In each school, the campus designee or Principal will ensure compliance with those policies in their school and will report on the school's compliance to the National Healthy Kids Here Committee.

-IDEA Cincinnati or its designee will develop a summary report every three years on compliance with IDEA Cincinnati's established wellness policy.
-That report will be provided to the Board of Directors and distributed to school health council, parent/teacher organization, School administrators, and school health services personnel.
+IDEA Cincinnati or its designee will develop a summary report every three years on compliance with IDEA's established wellness policies based on input from all IDEA.
+That report will be provided to the Board of Directors and distributed to school health councils, parent/teacher organizations, school principals, and school health services personnel.

 Policy Review.
-IDEA Cincinnati shall comply with federal requirements for evaluating this policy and the wellness plan.
-Generally, IDEA Cincinnati's compliance with the wellness plan shall be assessed at least once every three years.
-The evaluation will consider the extent to which IDEA Cincinnati is compliant with the wellness policy, a description of the progress made in attaining the goals of the wellness policy, and the extent to which the wellness policy compares with any state or federally designated model wellness policies.
-IDEA Cincinnati will use measures aligned with Alliance for a Healthier Generation's Gold Award to track school's compliance and progress.
+IDEA shall comply with federal requirements for evaluating this policy and the wellness plan.
+Generally, IDEA Cincinnati's compliance with the wellness policy shall be assessed at least once every three years.
+The evaluation will consider the extent to which each IDEA school is compliant with the wellness policy, a description of the progress made in attaining the goals of the wellness policy, and the extent to which the wellness policy compares with any state- or federally designated model wellness policies.
+IDEA will use measures aligned with Alliance for a Healthier Generation's Healthy Schools Award to track IDEA's compliance and progress.